gofractally/psibase/doc/psidk/src/specifications/blockchain/database.md

 It is sometimes the case that some combination of factors leads to the desire of one subset of infrastructure providers to fork away from the company of the other infrastructure providers.
 This is known as a contentious hard fork.

 In psibase, the ability to execute a contentious hard fork resulting in two separate networks with a shared history would be trivially possible.
-It would simply require the construction of a data branch at a particular block height, and a recognition by the infrastructure providers of the branch as the new main branch.
+It would simply require the forking infrastructure providers to construct a data branch at a particular block height and recognize it as the new main branch.

-The creation of such forks divides a network and so should not be a frequent occurrence, but rapid branching could serve as the foundation of the tooling used to facilitate such a process if it is required.
+The creation of such forks divides a network and so should not be common, but rapid branching could serve as the foundation of the tooling used to facilitate such a process if it is required.
 The ability to hard fork out of a network is the basis of legitimate consent and is therefore imperative to the core psibase blockchain [philosophy](./README.md#philosophy).

 ### Microfork support

 For blockchain node operators, it is often the case that multiple competing blocks are proposed which each build off of the previous block.
 This is usually just a momentary fork (microfork) that will be resolved when either of the forks is confirmed by the subsequent block producer.

 In a psibase database, microforks should be nothing more than alternative state branches.
 This eliminates the need to store some kind of separate undo-state that must be applied if a block producer builds on a branch that is eventually microforked out.

+### Snapshot generation

+A common requirement for blockchain databases is that operators must generate snapshots from which new operators could bootstrap the data in their node's database.
+For psibase blockchains, snapshot generation is trivial and should only require that a new data branch is created at a particular block height.
+Such efficient snapshot generation could allow a network infrastructure providers to standardize on generating snapshots at a regular interval.

 # Conforming database implementation